 MOTELX is accredited by the International Federation of Film Producers Associations (FIAPF) and is member of the Méliès International Festivals Federation (MIFF), a federation that includes 25 festivals from 19 different countries and accounts for an audience of 800,000 people, and is also part of the Europe for festivals, Festivals for Europe (EFFE) community, allowing it to promote European and, in particular, Portuguese genre films at a wider range.

 The Festival is a welcoming environment for up and coming directors, but also established ones, to showcase and renew their love for horror cinema.
-By creating an award for the Best Portuguese Horror Short Film (currently the highest money prize for short films in Portugal) it has prompted many to work for the sole purpose of participating in this competition and, if they win, of being selected for the Méliès d’or competition organised by the EFFFF.
-It also now includes a Best European Feature Film Award to run for the Méliès d'or annual gala and an Audience Award for the Festival's Room Service section.
+By creating an award for the Best Portuguese Horror Short Film (currently the highest money prize for short films in Portugal) it has prompted many to work for the sole purpose of participating in this competition and of having the possibility to enter the Méliès d’or competition organised by the MIFF.
+It also now includes a Best European Feature Film Award to also run for the Méliès d'or annual gala and an Audience Award for the Festival's Room Service section.

 For a more educational approach, MOTELX works in partnership with the Portuguese Cinematheque to explore and unearth lost gems of genre Portuguese cinema for its Lost Room section.
 It also created MOTELX Lab, a section dedicated to training where the general public can participate in workshops, free masterclasses and talks with national and international professionals related to the cinematographic art and specialised in horror about the most varied subjects such as sculpting and character development, special effects, the art of animation, or moulding, as well as scriptwriting, stunts, low budget filmmaking, specific areas of filmmaking, immersive horror, and the world of haunted houses.